 Few who drive a Chevrolet give thought to Louis Chevrolet, his role in the development of General Motors, or his racing prowess.
-Likewise with people who drive a Ford not knowing that Henry Ford was the man who laid the foundation for Cadillac, that it was the Dodge brothers, Horace and John, who ensured his success, or that Henry pioneered the use of synthetic materials.
+Likewise, with people who drive a Ford not knowing that Henry Ford was the man who laid the foundation for Cadillac, that it was the Dodge brothers, Horace and John, who ensured his success, or that Henry pioneered the use of synthetic materials.

-The infancy of the American auto industry is a tangled web of intrigue, tragedy, genius, and get rich quick schemes.
+The infancy of the American auto industry is a tangled web of intrigue, tragedy, genius, and get-rich-quick schemes.
 It is also the story of innovation, vision, and eccentricity.

 In turn, the acquisition of Buick Motor Company was the cornerstone for a vast automotive empire named General Motors established by William Crapo Durant.
-As Durant’s rocket sailed toward the heavens, David Buick’s plummeted to the earth and after an endless string of failed enterprises he ended his days as the information desk clerk at the Detroit School of Trades.
+As Durant’s rocket sailed toward the heavens, David Buick’s plummeted to the earth, and after an endless string of failed enterprises, he ended his days as the information desk clerk at the Detroit School of Trades.

 Durant would follow Buick on the road to ruin but not before transforming General Motors into an industrial giant, not before losing control of the company and regaining it through the creation of a company named Chevrolet, or before challenging the dominance of Ford with a company named Durant.
-In February of 1936, Durant declared personal bankruptcy and ended his days as a partner in a bowling alley with lunchroom and grocery store.
+In February of 1936, Durant declared personal bankruptcy and ended his days as a partner in a bowling alley with a lunchroom and grocery store.

 Durant and Buick were not the only men to flirt with fame and fortune during the heady days when the American auto industry was a whirligig with an atmosphere that hovered between that of a gold rush and a carnival.
 Nor were they the only pioneers to become forgotten immortals.

 This notoriety led William Durant to retain Louis and Arthur for the Buick race team he was developing as a promotional venue.
-After loosing control of General Motors for the first time, Durant again hired Louis but this time as an engineer to design an engine that would power a new automobile, one that would carry the Chevrolet name.
+After losing control of General Motors for the first time, Durant again hired Louis but this time as an engineer to design an engine that would power a new automobile, one that would carry the Chevrolet name.

-This too proved to be a short-lived endeavor for Mr. Chevrolet as Durant had established the company as a vehicle for regaining the control of General Motors.
-Louis left the company and his trademarked name in 1914, resumed his racing career, and designed several race cars including the one his brother, Gaston, drove to victory in the Indianapolis 500 in 1920.
+This, too, proved to be a short-lived endeavor for Mr. Chevrolet as Durant had established the company as a vehicle for regaining the control of General Motors.
+Louis left the company and his trademarked name in 1914, resumed his racing career, and designed several race cars, including the one his brother, Gaston, drove to victory in the Indianapolis 500 in 1920.

 Those who gained the hollow immortality of having their names transformed into a brand were the fortunate few.
 For men such as Henry Leland, obscurity was their only reward.

-Before the Leland designed engine could be utilized in what was to be a new and improved Olds, a disastrous fire at the Olds factory made it financially impossible for the company to adopt it and as a result, continued production of the highly successful 1902 model.
+Before the Leland-designed engine could be utilized in what was to be a new and improved Olds, a disastrous fire at the Olds factory made it financially impossible for the company to adopt it and, as a result, continued production of the highly successful 1902 model.
 In retrospect, this was a fortuitous turn of events for the American auto industry as the directors of the Henry Ford Company that had hired Leland as a consulting engineer were in need of an engine.

 Incensed by what he perceived as an affront, Henry Ford stormed from the company.
-Undaunted the directors reorganized the company under a name associated with Detroit’s founding, Le Sieur de la Mothe Cadillac, and utilized the engine designed by Leland.
+Undaunted, the directors reorganized the company under a name associated with Detroit’s founding, Le Sieur de la Mothe Cadillac, and utilized the engine designed by Leland.

 Production had barely commenced when the Armistice negated his government contract.
-Faced with mounting debts, seventy-four year old Leland swiftly transformed his factory, and reorganized the company, to produce automobiles.
+Faced with mounting debts, seventy-four-year-old Leland swiftly transformed his factory and reorganized the company to produce automobiles.

-Obsession over mechanical perfection, dated styling, and post war material shortages hindered development as well as production.
+Obsession over mechanical perfection, dated styling, and post-war material shortages hindered development as well as production.
 On February 4, 1922, the board of directors overrode Leland’s objections and placed the company in receivership.

-The company sold for $8 million dollars to Henry Ford.
+The company sold for $8 million to Henry Ford.
 His son, Edsel, assumed the presidency of Lincoln Motor Company before the end of the year.

-©Jim Hinckley, November 2012
+©Jim Hinckley, November 2012, updated June 2021.

-About the Author: Jim Hinckley is an award winning author and photographer, and an official contributor to Legends Of America through a partnership developed in October 2012.
-Hinckley is a former Associate Editor of Cars and Parts Magazine, and author of multiple books, including several on Route 66.
+About the Author: Jim Hinckley is an award-winning author and photographer and an official contributor to Legends Of America through a partnership developed in October 2012.
+Hinckley is a former Associate Editor of Cars and Parts Magazine and author of multiple books, including several on Route 66.
 You can follow him on Jim Hinckley’s America.